CloudHolic/ruta/docs/roadmap.md

 each stage can be scored: every stage after 4 should move the number that `cargo test` prints.

-Current position: **stage 0 complete, stage 1 next.
-Scoreboard 0/31.**
+Current position: **stage 1 complete, stage 2 next.
+Conformance 0/31, parse 610/636.**

 ## Definition of done